BlueBlazin/tensors/README.md

 ## Log

+**2025-12-25 🎄🦌🛷✨**
+- Fixed a bug with `is_contiguous` for slices.
+- Added a method to turn a tensor into a contiguous tensor.
+This is needed for the new einsum.

 **2025-12-24**
-- Implement elementwise sub, mul, div.
+- Implemented elementwise sub, mul, div.
-- Implement scalar multiplication.
+- Implemented scalar multiplication.
-- Implement v1 of einsum for 2 tensors.
+- Implemented v1 of einsum for 2 tensors.
 Right now I'm parsing the indices and then heavily relying on the fact that I can take slices and elementwise multiply then sum to get values for all non-contracting indices.
-- Implement sum and randn methods on Tensor.
+- Implemented sum and randn methods on Tensor.
-- Implement Add, Mul, Sub, Div traits for all combinations of {Tensor, &Tensor} lhs and rhs.
+- Implemented Add, Mul, Sub, Div traits for all combinations of {Tensor, &Tensor} lhs and rhs.

 **2025-12-23**
 - After coming with the very complex approach for broadcasting I gave up and asked the LLMs.
 I did have the right idea and split-splat correctly does what broadcasting should, but it's too explicit.
 Turns out broadcasting is extremely easy: just use a stride of 0 for those axes which need to be broadcast.